El Salvador: Another Vietnam

 El Salvador: Another Vietnam is a 1981 American documentary film directed by Glenn Silber.

+Synopsis

 This political documentary illustrates the turbulent history of El Salvador from the 1920s-1970s, and the role of the U.S. government in that history.
 As the title suggests, the presence of U.S. military advisors in a country fighting against socialist guerrilla factions is highly reminiscent of the beginnings of the U.S. escalation of the war in Vietnam.

+Accolades

 It was nominated for the Academy Award for Best Documentary Feature.